William Stewart of Houston: Norway and Denmark

 Colonel Stewart became prominent in the king's marriage negotiations with Denmark, joining an embassy with Peter Young.
 In February 1588 an informant wrote to Francis Walsingham that Stewart had returned from Denmark with news of agreement that James VI should marry the younger daughter Anne of Denmark, according to the wishes of her mother Sophie of Mecklenburg-Güstrow, because she "thinks her most meet for him."
+In June 1589, Edinburgh merchants protested against the possibility of James VI marrying Catherine of Bourbon, making "unreverent speeches" about her.
+According to Thomas Fowler, Peter Young and Stewart told James that she was "old and crooked".

 He travelled to Norway in 1589 where the Danish fleet carrying Anne of Denmark rested, and brought back her letters of 3 October to James VI.
 He then returned to Norway.
 In December 1590 he sailed to Scotland with instructions for the ruling council from James VI, including orders for ships for the king's return, the reception ceremony for the queen and repairs to Holyrood Palace.
 He arrived at Kronborg on 4 April with a letter to James VI from Queen Elizabeth.
 On 7 April 1590 he wrote from Helsingør to the English diplomat in Edinburgh, Robert Bowes.
 James VI had a valet in Denmark who was also called "William Stewart" and this was also the name of one of the captains of his fleet.
 He commanded the ships which conveyed James and his bride, Anne, from Denmark in April 1590.

 In June 1590 James VI of Scotland sent John Skene and Stewart as ambassadors to Denmark and Germany.
 The mission was to intended to cement a peaceful league in Europe.
 They met the mother of Anne of Denmark, Sophie of Mecklenburg-Güstrow at Braunschweig, then went on to meet William IV, Landgrave of Hesse-Kassel at Rotenburg an der Fulda and Christian I, Elector of Saxony at Dresden.
 In April 1591 the English ambassador Robert Bowes joked with Stewart over the lack of written responses the king had received.